-1. From the Choose a Recovery Mode dialog, select Express Mode and click Next.
+- From the Choose a Recovery Mode dialog, select Express Mode and click Next.

+A confirmation dialog appears.

+- 2. Click Yes.

 The Summary of Disk Restore Settings screen opens, displaying a summary of the volumes that are going to be restored.